TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/control-from-node-red.md

 The following client settings can be changed from Node-RED by sending a message containing a `msg._uib` property configured as shown.

-> [!NOTE]
-> The _case_ of the command string matters.
-It must match exactly the function name.
-The following command functions are currently allowed:
->
-> 'get', 'set', 'showMsg'

 ### Set variable

 ```json